 The Podia website builder takes the same approach as Podia’s course creation software: you start with a blank slate and click on predesigned blocks to build your website.
 Podia’s predesigned blocks include:

-Podia’s definition of “prebuilt themes” is very different from Kajabi’s definition of themes.
-Where Kajabi’s layout presets (see below) offer different designs, Podia defines its themes as:
+Podia’s definition of “prebuilt templates” is very different from Kajabi’s definition of templates.
+Where Kajabi’s layout presets (see below) offer different designs, Podia defines its templates as:

 Not a lot of room for customization.